bazelbuild/bazel-website/roadmap.md

 # Bazel Feature Roadmap

-This document describes the Bazel team's plans for introducing features that will be incorporated into version 1.0.
+This document describes the Bazel team's plans for introducing features.
 Note that this roadmap only includes features that the Bazel team itself intends to support.
 We anticipate that a number of other features will be added by code contributors.

 In the following list, each feature is associated with a corresponding milestone.
 The convention for the priorities are: